 - slight, moderate or marked hemispheric atrophy

 - focal atrophy or porencephaly

 - subcortical cavitations in the affected hemisphere

-- reduced caliber of ACA, MCA or PCA on affected side
+- reduced calibre of ACA, MCA or PCA on the affected side

 - small corpus callosum

 - ipsilateral hemispheric volume loss with a shift of midline structures